 The power capacity of a crystal is limited to circuits where the drive required for the oscillating valve is not more than one watt of power.
 Working at this figure a crystal is liable to heat and drift, or chirp if keyed, and this fixes the safe output power of a triode circuit to about 5 watts.
 Pentodes and "beam" tetrodes usually have very high output/input power ratios, and make excellent crystal oscillators, and a valve such as the Raytheon RK20, or the Standard Telephones 4052-A in a carefully adjusted circuit can give as much as 50 watts of output.
-This is, of course, a very high figure, and special caution would be needed to suddenly diverted into the crystal!
+This is, of course, a very high figure, and special caution would be needed to prevent any of the 50 watts from becoming suddenly diverted into the crystal!
 Smaller valves, such as the R.C.A.
-802 or Standard Tele-Smaller phones 4061-A will give an output of about 15 watts.
+802 or Standard Telephones 4061-A will give an output of about 15 watts.